AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 * `enable_monitor_gateway_subnets` - (Optional) If set to true, the [Monitor Gateway Subnets](https://docs.aviatrix.com/HowTos/gateway.html#monitor-gateway-subnet) feature is enabled.
 Default value is false.
 Available as of provider version R2.18+.
 * `monitor_exclude_list` - (Optional) A list of monitored instance IDs separated by comma when Monitor Gateway Subnets feature is enabled.
 Default value is "".
 Available as of provider version R2.18+.

+### FQDN Gateway
+* ` fqdn_lan_cidr` - (Optional) If `fqdn_lan_cidr` is set, the FQDN gateway will be created with an additional LAN interface using the provided cidr.
+This attribute is required when enabling FQDN Firenet in Azure.
+Available in provider version R2.17+

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported: